Man rescued after utility pole falls on car

+BURTONSVILLE, Md. — Crews rescued a man trapped in his vehicle after two utility poles fell on top it Wednesday morning.

-BURTONSVILLE, Md. — A man was rescued after at least two utility poles fell on his car near Paint Branch High School in Montgomery County, Maryland Wednesday afternoon.
+At least two utility poles fell on the man's car near Paint Branch High School in Montgomery County, Maryland, officials said.

+Montgomery County fire spokesman Pete Piringer said the driver was likely in the wrong place at the wrong time after a dead tree feel on the utility lines causing the nearest police to snap directly over the passing vehicle.

+The vehicle damage was with very little intrusion and it’s like the vehicle suspension absorbed most of the impact, Piringer said.

 The man was taken from his car by emergency crews and carried away in an ambulance.
 The victim has not been identified at this time and his condition is unknown.